ZcashFoundation/zebra/book/src/dev/ecc-updates.md

 - Upgrade and release `zcash_script` before upgrading other ECC dependencies in Zebra.

-- Ensure that the crate versions in the `Cargo.toml` of the zcashd release, `Cargo.toml` of `zcash_script`, and the `Cargo.toml` files of Zebra crates are all the same.
-Version consistency is crucial.

 ### Upgrade versions

 - Use the `cargo upgrade` command to upgrade all the ECC dependency versions in Zebra.
 For example, in [this PR](https://github.com/ZcashFoundation/zebra/pull/7784), the following command was used: